aysms/Probability-Calculator/README.md

 ### My Contribution
 My contribution is in prob_calculator.py.
-The rest files including a test_module are created by freeCodeCamp.org.
+The rest files are created by freeCodeCamp.org.

 ### Assignment